ignite your opening chapters

 this edit is for you if:

-Editorial report, a copy of your manuscript with margin comments, a book map, and a reading list!
+Editorial report, a copy of your manuscript with margin comments, and a reading list!

 this edit is not for you if: